 Regulated procurement

-Public procurement is the purchasing of goods, services or works by the public sector.
-It is regulated by a system of rules deriving from the Treaty on the Functioning of the European Union.
-A separate set of rules (but one which stems from the same origins) applies to procurement by utilities; a third regulates the procurement of concession contracts, whether by the public sector or by utilities.
+A separate set of rules (but one that stems from the same origins) applies to procurement by utilities; a third regulates the procurement of concession contracts, whether by the public sector or by utilities.
+Again, these rules govern procurement processes that started before Monday, 24 February 2025, and variations to public contracts already in force before that date.

-Following the UK's departure from the EU and the end of the Brexit transition period on 31 December 2020, the EU-derived procurement rulebook has generally been retained, with just a few changes made.
-From October 2024, the UK procurement rulebook is set to diverge more extensively from the EU-derived regime as the UK takes advantage of the flexibilities it now has as a non-EU member state.
+Following the UK's departure from the EU and the end of the Brexit transition period on 31 December 2020, the EU-derived procurement rulebook was generally retained, with just a few changes made.
+From Monday, 24 February 2025, however, the UK procurement rulebook diverged more extensively from the EU-derived regime as the UK takes advantage of the flexibilities it now has as a non-EU member state.
 The government's proposals, which were originally published in the Transforming public procurement Green Paper and consulted on during 2021, set out the proposed direction of travel.
 On 6 December 2021, the government provided an update by publishing its response to the consultation.
-The result of the proposals is the Procurement Act 2023 – a new, substantial piece pf primary legislation that will replace the current procurement regime from October 2024.
-Changes introduced by the new Act will include a unified regime (as opposed to separate regimes for public procurement, utilities procurement and concessions) and general procedural simplification.
-Procurement law reform in the UK: Procurement Act 2023 provides more detail on the scope and key features of the new Act.
-The remainder of this section concentrates on the existing procurement regime, which will remain in force until October 2024 (the exact date is not known at the time of writing this).
+The result of the proposals is the Procurement Act 2023 – an all-new, substantial piece of primary legislation that replaces the old procurement regime from 24 February 2025.
+Changes introduced by the new Act include a unified regime (as opposed to separate regimes for public procurement, utilities procurement and concessions) and general procedural simplification.
+The box in this section (entitled ‘Procurement law reform in the UK: the Procurement Act 2023’) provides more detail on the scope and key features of the new Act.
+The remainder of this section – except for the note on the new Act – concentrates on the previous procurement regime, which was substantially replaced on 24 February 2025 but which, as explained above, continues to apply to all procurement processes that started before 24 February 2025, and to any variations to public contracts already in force before that date.

 The procurement regime exists to open up public procurement to competition.
 It does so by setting out a legal framework of rules to govern the award of public contracts, wherever those contracts come within the scope of the rules (by virtue of their nature and subject matter) and exceed certain financial thresholds.